REGISTER

 The 2026 Global Democracy Conference will convene scholars and practitioners to explore new areas of collaboration between academia and the policy world, connect scholars and practitioners from different regions of the world, and improve our collective ability to understand and address antidemocratic support among voters.
 The GDC includes two types of sessions: Plenary roundtables, colored gold on the conference schedule, will feature 12-minute presentations by academics and practitioners, followed by a conversation led by a moderator.
 Breakout sessions, colored red on the conference schedule, will feature topics and formats proposed by leading academic and policy organizations at the Kellogg Institute’s invitation, broadening the range of conversations at the GDC.

 Finally, this year, the GDC will be followed by the Keeping the Republic Conference on May 21st, a forum for invited senior researchers and early-career scholars dedicated to a broad revitalization of American democracy.
 Be part of a global conversation on the future of democracy.
-Add the GDC to your calendar now and join us as registration opens later this year.
+Add the GDC to your calendar and register now!

 ADD TO CALENDAR